 The Feast of Pentecost

-It takes its name from the Greek word for fiftiest: Pentēkostē.
+It takes its name from the Greek word for fiftieth: Pentēkostē.
 Because it marks the period of 50 days after the Resurrection.
 Jesus had already been in heaven for 10 days from a Thursday, so this feast is celebrated on a Monday.
 What happens after 50 days?
 The disciples received the holy spirit according to Acts 2: "On the day of Pentecost they were all together in the same place (Mount Zion in Jerusalem, according to tradition). (...)
 And they were all filled with Holy Spirit, and began to speak in other tongues, as the Spirit enabled them."
 This refers to another biblical prophecy, that of Joel 3:1: "After this I will pour out my spirit on all flesh, so that your sons and your daughters will prophesy, your old men will dream dreams and your young people will see visions."

 With this gift of the Holy Spirit to the disciples, they spread in the world to prophesy and bring the word of Jesus in a myriad of languages.
 This situation can be compared to the Tower of Babel: men had sinned, and God punished them by confusing their languages.
 Here it is divine mercy that allows the disciples to speak in all the languages of the earth.
-There is a parallel between the Jewish Shavuot, when the Hebrews receive the Torah and therefore the divine word, and Pentecost when the disciples receive the holy spirit and the ability to spread the (new) divine word throughout the earth.
-Thus all the prophecies and events found in the Hebrew Bible become prefiguration to the new faith.
+There is also a parallel between the Jewish Shavuot, when the Hebrews receive the Torah and therefore the divine word, and Pentecost when the disciples receive the holy spirit and the ability to spread the (new) universal word throughout the earth.
+Thus all the prophecies and events found in the Hebrew Bible become prefigurations to the new faith.
 Notably, for example, the 12 Tribes become the 12 apostles.
 Or the prophecy of Ezekiel 36:26: "I will give you a new heart and I will inspire you with a new spirit".
 And many other parallels.